Westwood Artists Marketplace

-On October 9, 2018, William Martin talked about his book, Back Bay, a historical fiction novel that follows six generations of a Boston family through tales of mystery and intrigue.
+On October 9, 2018, William Martin talked about his intriguing book, Back Bay, a historical fiction novel that follows six generations of a Boston family through tales of mystery and intrigue.
 As Martin says: “Boston is a city where you feel history vibrating beneath your feet” – and this novel allows us to share the experience through the eyes of the fictional Pratt clan.

 1800s School Days Program: Every May

-Charlie Donahue oversees our School Program each May.
+Charles Donahue oversees our School Program each May.
 In preparation, the Fisher School is transformed into a historic classroom with antique school desks and chairs plus a dunce cap and stool.
 We welcome every Westwood third grade class to an 1800s School Day.
 Students dress in period clothing and bring an old-fashioned lunch (no plastic wrap allowed!).
 During the day, they step back in time to read from McGuffey’s Third Reader, use individual slates to complete problems from Warren Colburn’s 1847 arithmetic book, write with quill pens and ink, participate in a spelling bee and play old-fashioned games.

 The Birth of the Boston Subway